openhab/org.openhab.binding.zwave/doc/benext/energyswitch_0_0.md

 ### Parameter 2: Amount of decimals

-If value is set to 1 the info shall be presented with 1 decimal 0,1,2,3 amount of decimals.
-Every Amount higher then 3 shall be printed as 3 decimals.
+If value is set to 1 the info shall be presented with 1 decimal
+<p&gt0,1,2,3 amount of decimals.
+Every Amount higher then 3 shall be printed as 3 decimals.</p&gt
 Values in the range 0 to 3 may be set.

 The manufacturer defined default value is ```0```.